 This page has been put together with independent researches into sports history in mind.
 It aims to help you find ways to share your research and to make you aware of grants and awards open to independent researchers.
-If you have ideas for information to add to this page, please do get in touch with Katie Holmes, the Independent Researcher Representative for the British Society of Sports History.
+If you have ideas for information to add to this page, please do get in touch with Margaret Roberts, the Independent Researcher Representative for the British Society of Sports History.

 For a list of resources to help you pursue your research, see here.